-It was during that time when I realized that knowledge is addicting.
+It was during that time that I realized that knowledge is addicting.
 Knowing how our stuff work feels so incredible!
-That is the most beautiful thing that I “realized” about studying engineering.
+That is the most beautiful thing I “realized” about studying engineering.

 A series of ups and downs.

-My third to the fifth year of college were years series of ups and downs.
+My third to the fifth year of college were years of series of ups and downs.

 First Academic Failure

-It’s funny how I cried alone at the roof deck and punched the wall of our engineering building when I learned that I will be retaking a class.
+It’s funny how I cried alone on the roof deck and punched the wall of our engineering building when I learned that I would be retaking a class.

 It hurt much.
 As an Asian who excelled academically in high school and in previous years in college, this failure felt like a big miss.
 My parents will surely get disappointed.
 Worse, our tuition fee was a luxury!

-The second time I took the subject, I ensure that I will no longer fail.
+The second time I took the subject, I ensured that I would no longer fail.
 I even passed it with really high grades.

-I could not honestly believe that I made it!
-Not only because I’ve redeemed myself, but also it awarded me a discount on my tuition fee.
+I could not honestly believe that I had made it!
+Not only because I’ve redeemed myself but also because it awarded me a discount on my tuition fee.
 It even balanced out the amount I spent on repeating a subject.
 I was ecstatic!